jsenv/jsenv-template-node-package/readme.md

 # Jsenv node package template

 This repository is meant to serve as a general template for how to set up repositories publishing a node package on npm.

-Use this repository as a way of finding example files, and use the following checklist to ensure that you've set up the repository correctly.
+Use this repository as a way of finding example files and use the following checklist to ensure that you've set up the repository correctly.

 **Warning**: It's a beta version.